 Briggs joined the Communist Party in 1921.
 He intellectually merged his Black radicalism with Communism and eventually called for a separate state for African Americans, something he had originally written about in the New York Amsterdam News.
 Briggs not only called on this state to be created but also to be defended by Blacks.

 This frightened federal authorities, which infiltrated the organization to monitor and sabotage it.
 Around the same time, the ABB worked under the umbrella of Marcus Garvey's Universal Negro Improvement Association (UNIA).
 Briggs and the writer Claude McKay, also a member of the ABB, attended Garvey's 1920 and 1921 conventions.

-Briggs joined the socialist A. Philip Randolph and other Black intellectuals in urging the United States to deport Garvey.
+Briggs joined the socialist A. Philip Randolph and other black intellectuals urged the United States to deport Garvey.
 In 1958 Briggs was brought before the House Un-American Activities Committee.
-He told the committee he would not answer its questions since the committee had ignored those who kept Jim Crow thriving, especially the Ku Klux Klan.
+He told the committee he would not answer its questions since it had ignored those who kept Jim Crow thriving, especially the Ku Klux Klan.
 Cyril Valentine Briggs died on October 18, 1966.

 To Become an Editor